Estyn: Strategic objectives

 Estyn works in collaboration with the Care and Social Services Inspectorate for Wales, Healthcare Inspectorate Wales and Wales Audit Office to implement the Welsh Government's policy statement on Inspection, Audit and Regulation.
 In partnership with Ofsted, Estyn has responsibility for inspecting learners in England who are funded by the Welsh Government and who attend independent special schools, work-based learning courses, and provision for young people in youth offending teams.
 Estyn inspects, through joint working with HMI Probation and HMI Prisons, the education of offenders in secure estate and prisons in Wales.

+Senior personnel

+Meilyr Rowlands was appointed as HM Chief Inspector of Education and Training in Wales on 1 June 2015, and succeeded by Owen Evans in January 2022.